mantisbt/mantisbt/README.md

   themselves should make their purpose apparent.
 The approach used is to break the work into many small files rather than have a small number of really large files.

-* Most of the action scripts have a confirmation page to make sure the action completed successfully.
-The pages will automatically redirect you after a short amount of time.
-You can shorten of lengthen the time by editing `$g_default_redirect_delay` in `config_inc.php`.

 * You can set `$g_top_include_page` and `$g_bottom_include_page`
   to alter what should be visible at the top and bottom of each page.